techgnosis/tanzu-gitops/README.md

 In the earlier days of Kubernetes, the idea of GitOps famously suffered from the problem of "everything in Git except Secrets".
 Kubernetes `Secrets` are of course not a secret as they are simply base64 encoded.
 With the SealedSecrets project, you can use the `kubeseal` CLI to encrypt regular `Secrets` into `SealedSecrets` using a secret key in the cluster.
 When a `SealedSecret` is applied to a cluster, that secret key is used to decode the `SealedSecret` into a regular `Secret`.
 Anyone with access to the cluster can still base64 decode the secret.

 ### Helm Operator
-The Helm Operator makes it easy to use Helm while also sticking to a IaC/GitOps mindset.
+The Helm Operator makes it easy to use Helm while also sticking to an infrastructure-as-code/GitOps mindset.
 It allows you to use Helm in a declarative sense using `HelmRelease` resources, instead of using Helm in an imperative manner with `helm install`.
+This also allows best practices of using Helm to be used without anyone having to learn them since those best practices are captured in the custom Kubernetes controller.

 ### Ingress
 Ingress controllers are easier to manage than NodePorts for every app.
 Use the [Kubernetes in-tree nginx Ingress controller](https://github.com/techgnosis/ingress).
 It works fine for a lab environment.
 This implementation uses `hostNetwork: true` to bind port 443 for convenience.

 ### Harbor
 Harbor is an OCI image registry with lots of great security features.
-Harbor uses the nginx Ingress controller for convenience.
+Harbor uses Trivy to scan your images for CVEs and can prevent images with CVEs from being downloaded.

 ### Tanzu Build Service
 Tanzu Build Service (TBS) uses Cloud Native Buildpacks to turn source code into OCI images.
 TBS has no UI and does not use the Ingress controller.

 ### Concourse
-Concourse is a container-native automation tool commonly used as a "CI/CD" tool.
-Concourse uses the nginx Ingress controller for convenience.
+Concourse is a container workflow tool commonly used for "CI/CD".
+Container workflow tools are the "glue" to connect pieces of the software delivery chain together.
+In this repo it is used to validate a git commit before telling Tanzu Build Service to build that commit and begin its lifecycle.
+Validation consists of running tests and checkstyle with maven but could be as in-depth as your organization requires.

 ### Argo Rollouts
 Argo Rollouts is a K8s controller that provides Blue/Green and Canary deploys with metrics analysis.
 Argo Rollouts provides a `Rollout` resource that is used in leiu of a standard `Deployment` resource.